kaczla/list-lm/README.md

 - [metaseq](https://github.com/facebookresearch/metaseq) - A codebase for working with Open Pre-trained Transformers.
 - [MMF](https://github.com/facebookresearch/mmf) - MMF is a modular framework for vision and language multimodal research
 - [multimodal](https://github.com/facebookresearch/multimodal) - TorchMultimodal is a PyTorch library for training state-of-the-art multimodal multi-task models at scale.
+- [NVIDIA Megatron-LM](https://github.com/NVIDIA/Megatron-LM) - Megatron is an efficient, model-parallel (tensor, sequence, and pipeline), and multi-node pre-training of transformer based models such as GPT, BERT, and T5 using mixed precision.
 - [NVIDIA Merlin](https://github.com/NVIDIA-Merlin/Merlin) - NVIDIA Merlin is an open source library providing end-to-end GPU-accelerated recommender systems, from feature engineering and preprocessing to training deep learning models and running inference in production.
+- [NVIDIA NeMo](https://github.com/NVIDIA/NeMo) - NVIDIA NeMo is a conversational AI toolkit built for researchers working on automatic speech recognition (ASR), text-to-speech synthesis (TTS), large language models (LLMs), and natural language processing (NLP).
 - [RWKV](https://github.com/BlinkDL/RWKV-LM) - RWKV is a RNN with transformer-level LLM performance.
 It can be directly trained like a GPT (parallelizable).
 So it's combining the best of RNN and transformer: great performance, fast inference, saves VRAM, fast training, "infinite" ctx_len, and free sentence embedding.
 - [simpletransformers](https://github.com/ThilinaRajapakse/simpletransformers) - This library is based on the Transformers library by HuggingFace.
 Simple Transformers lets you quickly train and evaluate Transformer models.
 Only 3 lines of code are needed to initialize, train, and evaluate a model.
 - [small-text](https://github.com/webis-de/small-text) - Small-Text provides state-of-the-art Active Learning for Text Classification